canonical/fetch-service/docs/reference/cargo_index.rst

 Rejection reasons
 -----------------

-* The ``/config.json`` response artefact will be rejected if it's not a valid JSON file.
+* The ``/config.json`` response artifact will be rejected if it's not a valid JSON file.
-* The artefact for the index of a specific crate will be rejected if it's not a valid ndjson file, or if the first line of the file does not have a ``name`` key that matches the requested crate's name.
+* The artifact for the index of a specific crate will be rejected if it's not a valid ndjson file, or if the first line of the file does not have a ``name`` key that matches the requested crate's name.